joomla-x/joomla-content-elements/docs/Headline.md

 #### Level

-Get the level of the headline, defaults to 1.
+Get the level of the headline.
+By default, the level is auto-detected depending on nesting. starting with 1.

 ```php
 $level = $headline->get( 'level' [, $default ] );